material-extensions/vscode-material-icon-theme/src/architecture.md

  ┗ 📂 scripts      <-- Scripts which are executed during build time (in the package.json)
 ```

 By using the [sheriff](https://github.com/softarc-consulting/sheriff) library dependencies between the modules can be verified.
-The command `bun run verify` checks if the imports between the modules are allowed.
+The command `npm run verify` checks if the imports between the modules are allowed.
 For instance it's not allowed, that any of the other modules imports something from the `extension` module because of it's dependency to `vscode`.
 But the `extension` module itself is allowed to import from `core`.

 This is realized by using the dependency rules in the sheriff.config.ts file: